 Prepare filling:

-- While squash is roasting, make the filling.
-Place a large skillet on the stovetop and turn heat to medium high.
+• While squash is roasting, make the filling.
+Place a large skillet on the stovetop and turn the heat to medium-high.
 Remove sausage from casing (if applicable) and add it to the skillet.
 Use a spoon to break the meat apart and allow it to brown completely.

-- Add diced onion, diced bell pepper and minced garlic to the browned meat.
-Sauté veggies until they start to become soft, this should take 3-5 minutes.
+• Add diced onion, diced bell pepper, and minced garlic to the browned meat.
+Sauté veggies until they start to become soft, which should take 3-5 minutes.

-- Add kale to the pan and stir until wilted.
+• Add kale to the pan and stir until wilted.
 Next, add diced apple and sage.
-Cook for 2-3 minutes until the apple begins to soften, then remove pan from heat.
+Cook for 2-3 minutes until the apple begins to soften, then remove the pan from the heat.

 Assemble stuffed butternut squash:

-- Once squash is done roasting, remove it from the oven.
+• Once the squash is done roasting, remove it from the oven.
 Carefully scoop out a little bit of flesh with a fork to create more space for your filling or sausage mixture.
 If you want, use extras to make a small batch of Roasted Butternut Squash Mash for later.

-- Stuff each half of the squash with filling and top with extra sage, if desired.
-Enjoy on its own or with rice!
+• Stuff each half of the squash with filling and top with extra sage, if desired.
+Enjoy it on its own or with rice!

 Recipe Tips